brendonmatos/muro/README.md

     title: "The Great Gatsby",
     author: person.withInput({ id: "1" }),
   }),
+  // Limit resolving nested promises to 4 at a time
+  resolvePromises: createPoolResolver(4),
 });

 // Only include the nested author object when requested